madooei/react-example-package/docs/index.md

 # React Example Package

-A minimal React TypeScript package template.
-It is designed to demonstrate how to structure, build, test, and publish a React component library in a portable and easy-to-understand way.

-Currently, this package exports Button and Card React components with TypeScript support and tree-shaking optimization.
+A minimal React TypeScript package template for creating reusable React components that can be used both locally and published to NPM.

+**Features:**

+- Written in TypeScript
+- Builds to both modern ES modules and CommonJS formats
+- Provides TypeScript type definitions
+- ESLint for code linting
+- Prettier for code formatting
+- Vitest for testing
+- Tsup for building
+- React component optimization with tree-shaking
+- Tailwind CSS integration

 ## Installation

-> [!TIP]
-> For local installation (using a local copy of this package instead of the one published to NPM), see the [Local Installation section](#local-installation).

 ```bash
 npm install @madooei/react-example-package